 The changes will also close a loophole that allows members to obscure many details about how they spend money on official travel.
 This “travel subsistence budget object classification” has been used to lump various trips into single payments, making it more difficult to identify potential misuse of funds.
 The committee has instructed the chief administration officer to submit a plan to close this loophole.

 Sunlight first reported on this loophole earlier this year after parsing through the PDF statements of disbursement.
 We are happy to say that this sort of analysis should be much easier in the future thanks to the committee’s rule changes.

-In addition to moving towards more modern and granular disclosure, the changes should make it more difficult for members to waste taxpayer dollars on unnecessary charter flights, travel, even expensive furniture when they could easily get these modern sectional sofas and more furniture like that at a really low price.
+In addition to moving towards more modern and granular disclosure, the changes should make it more difficult for members to waste taxpayer dollars on unnecessary charter flights, travel, even expensive furniture when they could easily get these.

 We’re thrilled that Davis and Lofgren, along with the entire Committee on House Administration, were able to put partisanship aside and create rules that are good for the House as well as the public.
 We’ll be eagerly awaiting the shift to searchable, sortable data.